edabrowska/el_passion_psd/README.md

 [Storybook](https://storybook.js.org/) is a UI development environment, which also can serve as styleguide.

 Run `yarn storybook` to start the development mode - the Storybook will be available at [localhost:9001](http://localhost:6006/)
+Generating components with the plop generator will add a Storybook page automatically for you (so that you can start developing your component right away, without the app even running.)

 ## Committing